acro5piano/image-annotator/README.md

-# annotate-photo
+# annotate-image

-A tool to annotate photo by keyboard.
+A tool to annotate image by keyboard.
+Especially useful when you add some description to a cropped screenshot.

+# Concept

+- **Productive** Edit photo only with keyboard, meaning you don't have to touch your mouse.
+- **Fast** Use best practice of recent web technologies
+- **Cross-platform** Works on all modern browsers
+- **Secure** No upload, no permission

+# Usage

+Go to the website, and copy your image from clipboard.

 # Shortcuts